 As a young performer at Middlebury College, Mark choreographed a duet that was selected to appear at the Kennedy Center for the American College Dance Festival.
 Soon after, performing with Bandaloop - a company that combines rock-climbing and dance - he appeared in a solo on PBS’s Great Performances.
-With Bandaloop, he returned to the Kennedy Center, appeared on the LATE SHOW with David Letterman - a segment that garnered a technical Emmy - and toured with the company for nearly two decades throughout the U.S. and to more than a dozen countries on 5 continents, Working in countless challenging urban, cultural and wild locations FOR FILM, TELEVISION, and Diverse live audiences, including: passing the beheading square on the way to shows every day in Saudi Arabia; originating choreography using novel rigging technology, and then training novice aerial dancers, through translators, to perform at a professional standard in only 15 days in Tokyo; being mobbed by a press of fans at the edge of a crumbling stone escarpment after Performing in Hyderabad; dancing on a water tower in Soweto that never held water under street lights hung so high, they darkened the neighborhoods below; looking into the sights of a sniper while rehearsing on a building in Johannesburg; and, dangling at the end of a single line off thousand foot cliffs in Yosemite’s backcountry and on Tianmen Mountain in China's Hunan province.
+With Bandaloop, he returned to the Kennedy Center, appeared on the LATE SHOW with David Letterman - a segment that garnered a technical Emmy - and toured with the company for nearly two decades throughout the U.S. and to more than a dozen countries on 5 continents, Working in countless challenging urban, cultural and wild locations FOR FILM, TELEVISION, and Diverse live audiences, including: passing the beheading square on the way to shows every day in Saudi Arabia; originating choreography using novel rigging technology, and then training novice aerial dancers, through translators, to perform at a professional standard in only 15 days in Tokyo; being mobbed by a press of fans at the edge of a crumbling stone escarpment after Performing in Hyderabad; dancing on a water tower in Soweto that never held water under street lights hung so high, their distant light darkened the neighborhoods below; looking into the sights of a sniper while rehearsing on a building in Johannesburg; and, dangling at the end of a single line off thousand foot cliffs in Yosemite’s backcountry and on Tianmen Mountain in China's Hunan province.
 He served as an artist-ambassador on Bandaloop Tours to India and China Sponsored by the u.s. State Dept, and as a Director and Scout for the company.